Technology

 Some providers don't include an annual service in your cover, so their contracts can seem cheaper.

 Some providers don't include an annual service as part of your cover, so their contracts can seem cheaper.
-At Which?, we review and publish boiler cover reviews only for contracts that offer an annual service and recommend choosing a boiler cover contract that includes an annual service or maintenance inspection.
+At Which?, we only review and publish contracts that offer an annual service and recommend choosing a boiler cover contract that includes an annual service or maintenance inspection.

 However, getting a service you can trust is essential.
-In a recent investigation we found that seven out of ten providers failed to meet the minimum requirements for completing a boiler service.
+In a recent investigation, we found that seven out of ten providers failed to meet the minimum requirements for completing a boiler service.

-You can find out more about our undercover boiler servicing investigation and download our free annual boiler service checklist.
-Click getting the best boiler service.
+You can find out more about our undercover boiler servicing investigation and download our free annual boiler service checklist in our guide to getting the best boiler service.

 How much will boiler breakdown cover cost me?

-If you just want basic emergency call out cover, but where parts and repairs are not covered, it will cost you £91 on average.
+If you just want basic emergency call-out cover, but where parts and repairs are not covered, it will cost you £61, on average.

 Prices vary depending on where you live, and whether you agree to pay in monthly installments or as a lump sum.